jimnist/srvr_cfgr/README.md

   (first server, not used anymore)

 * __einche__
-  AWS server for ruby, rails3, and sinatra apps with ruby 1.9, rails3, passenger, sqlite, and ngnix
-	hosts the following sites:
+  AWS server for ruby, rails3, and sinatra apps with ruby 1.9, rails3, passenger, sqlite, and ngnix hosts the following sites:
     sassywood
     bankofbs
-		idontknowmucho.com
+    idontknowmucho

  * __other__
    just for testing, not really a server